 Would you like to learn more about endometriosis and fertility?
 Join us for our next free fertility seminar!

 Pacific Fertility Center® offers complimentary monthly educational seminars hosted by our nationally recognized 'Top Docs'.
-You will have an opportunity to visit our San Francisco Bay Area fertility clinic, lean more about fertility treatment and ask specific questions.
+You will have an opportunity to visit our San Francisco Bay Area fertility clinic, lean more about endometriosis and infertility treatment and get the chance to ask specific questions.
 Some common endometriosis questions include:

 - What are some of the warning signs for endometriosis?